DiyMediaServer

 Step 6: Test and Verify

 Now comes the moment of truth.
-Before you close that original SSH session (your safety net), let’s make sure everything actually works:
+Before you close that original SSH session (your safety net), make sure everything actually works:

 1. Open a new terminal window and test logging in with your key.